projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

 from an older one, without going to ``latest`` first.

-By default, doc build and publishing assumes we're generating documentation for the master branch and publishing to the ``/latest/`` area on https://projectacrn.github.io.
+By default, doc build and publishing assumes we're generating documentation for the main branch and publishing to the ``/latest/`` area on https://projectacrn.github.io.
 When we're generating the documentation for a tagged version (e.g., 0.2), check out that version of the repo, and add some extra flags to the make commands: